10 Best Mayan Ruins in Belize

 The only Mayan ruins in Belize located along the coast, Cerros is a different experience from other archeological sites you might visit on your trip to Central America.
 Rather than hiding in a twisted jungle, the decaying structures stand out against the turquoise sea and bright blue sky.
 Bring your camera.

 Rising sea levels have submerged several of the structures at Cerros.
 However, there are still a few fascinating remains of this long-inhabited beachfront city on dry land.
+You can reach the attraction by taking a short boat ride from the seaside town of Corozal, or hiring a car from Orange Walk, Belize City, or Belmopan.

-Climb the 72-foot-tall funerary building to get a bird's-eye view of the Bay of Chetumal and the town of Corozal.
+Once you arrive, climb the 72-foot-tall funerary building to get a bird's-eye view of the Bay of Chetumal and the town of Corozal.
 From the top, you can also see the river that takes you to Lamanai.
-You can explore parts of Cerros's extensive canal system — an impressive feature for a city this historic — along with stucco-facade buildings and several plazas.
+You can explore parts of Cerros's extensive canal system – an impressive feature for a city this historic – along with stucco-facade buildings and several plazas.

 One famous temple (designated Str.
 5C2nd) at Cerros has stucco masks that represent the sunrise, sunset, morning star, and evening star.
 Legend has it that the ruler of Cerros would stand at the center of the temple during rituals as a symbol of his role as the nucleus of the cosmos and holder of the world's power.